'Enemy Combatant' Fights for Due Process

 ARI SHAPIRO: On September 10th, 2001, Ali al-Marri moved with his wife and five kids from Qatar to Peoria, Illinois.
 He'd to college in Peoria in the '90s, and he came back to get a master's degree.
 Today, al-Marri is in solitary confinement at a naval prison in South Carolina.
 Jonathan Hafetz is his lawyer.

-Mr. JONATHAN HAFETZ (Attorney): At the brig, he's not permitted to talk or see his family, who he hasn't seen in five years.
+JONATHAN HAFETZ: At the brig, he's not permitted to talk or see his family, who he hasn't seen in five years.
 He has no social contact.
 I mean, his lawyers are really his only link to the world.

 SHAPIRO: Al-Marri is in the brig because according to the federal government, the family and the master's degree were a cover that made al-Marri the ideal terrorist.
 Bradford Berenson worked in the White House Counsel's Office from 2001 to 2003.

-Mr. BRADFORD BERENSON (Attorney; Former Associate White House Counsel): Al-Marri is an al-Qaida agent here in the United States, not in a position substantially different from that of the 9/11 conspirators.
+BRADFORD BERENSON: Al-Marri is an al-Qaida agent here in the United States, not in a position substantially different from that of the 9/11 conspirators.

-Berenson says the president's ability to other hold people in military custody is a vital weapon in the counterterrorism arsenal.
+SHAPIRO: Berenson says the president's ability to hold people in military custody is a vital weapon in the counterterrorism arsenal.

 SHAPIRO: That phrase - removed from the battlefield - is important, because in al-Marri's case the battlefield was Peoria, Illinois.

-Mr. HAFETZ: The consequences of these interpretation are breathtaking.
+HAFETZ: The consequences of this interpretation are breathtaking.

 SHAPIRO: Defense lawyer Hafetz.

-Professor BOBBY CHESNEY (Law, Wake Forest University): The tougher question is how much process is due to figure out if you've really got the right guy.
+BOBBY CHESNEY: The tougher question is how much process is due to figure out if you've really got the right guy.